laforge49/JActor2/README.md

 (Plant is a singleton and its methods are all static.)
 2. A blade, A, is created, which in turn creates its own reactor.
 3. A request bound to blade A, Start, is created.
-4. The Start request is passed to A's reactor.
+4. The Start request is added to the inbox of A's reactor.
 5. The main thread waits for an assured response or an exception.
 (A [ReactorClosedException](http://www.agilewiki.org/docs/api/org/agilewiki/jactor2/core/reactors/ReactorClosedException.html) is thrown if the Start request hangs.)